CMSgov/bcda-static-site/_pages/support.md

     Adjudicated claims data (ExplanationOfBenefit, Patient, Coverage) is updated weekly and partially adjudicated claims data (Claim, ClaimResponse) is updated daily.
 </p>
 <p>
     You can export data as often as you like, depending on your needs and how often the data is refreshed.
-We don’t recommend exporting data more than once a week for adjudicated claims and once a day for partially adjudicated claims.
+We don't recommend exporting data more than once a week for adjudicated claims and once a day for partially adjudicated claims.
 Use the <a href="{{ '/api-documentation/filter-claims-data.html#the-_since-parameter' | relative_url }}">_since parameter</a> when running jobs to avoid downloading duplicate data.
 </p>
 {% endcapture %}